 Post Impressionist artists are artists who were influenced by impressionism but rejected its constraints and embarked on their own artistic styles which were more emotionally based than impressionist work.
+They wanted to portray emotion and intellect as well as the visual imagery.
+Pointillism, which is a technique associated with Signac and Seurat, is also a part of post impressionism however eventually grew into a movement referred to as neo-impressionism.

 The most famous of the post impressionist artists are Paul Gauguin, Paul Cezanne, Vincent Van Gogh, Henri Rousseau, and Henri de Toulouse-Lautrec.
 Others include, but are not limited to, Claude-Emile Schuffnecker, Henri Martin, Roderic O’Connor, Charles Filiger, Pierre Bonnard, Picasso, Suzanne Valadon, Roger Fry, Jan Verkade, Aubrey Beardsley, James Ensor, James Dickson Innes, and Edouard Vuillard.